MincDev/php-2-factor-authentication/README.md

 # php-otpauth

- A library for genrating a 2 factor authentication QR code to use with Google Authenticator, Authy, etc.
+ A library for generating a 2 factor authentication QR code to use with Google Authenticator, Authy, etc.

 ### Secure QRCode Creation